How to Configure Just-In-Time Elevation Requests

 Monitoring & Audit

-All JIT activity — including user requests, admin approvals, declines, auto-approvals, and access revocations — is captured in the JIT Events Report.
+All JIT activity — including user requests, admin approvals, declines, and access revocations — is captured in the JIT Events Report.
 To access it:

 1. Navigate to the Just-In-Time Access section under Policies.